org-metaeffekt/metaeffekt-kontinuum/processors/README.md

 ## Purpose and Function

 This folder contains a set of maven POM files (ending with .xml) and a set of markdown files (ending with .md) describing the purpose and details of the POM files.

 Each POM file addresses a particular task in the pipeline.
 The POM files serve as blueprint for a task and can be parameterized and executed.
 Please check the markdown files on the individual POMs for details.

 ![](../docs/concept-processor.png)

 Each processor has user-controlled input, output and other params and environment settings.
 The user does not need a full understanding of the implementation of each processor.
-For detailed examples of how to control the processors and structure a project, please refer to the scripts at test/scripts/scripts-sh.
+For detailed examples of how to control the processors and structure a project, please refer to the shell scripts at `tests/scripts`.
 The scripts show a basic execution of each processor with minimal parameterization, for optional parameters to further control each processor, please refer to the markdown documentation of each processor.

 The POM files are platform independent configurations that can be combined into a workflow.
 The workflows are either defined by job-executor-specific actions/steps (GitHub, GitLab) or pipelines (i.e. Jenkins pipelines).

 ## Available Processors